LaurePiechaczyk/project3_python/README.md

 The code was adapted from the readme file from my first and second projects and the sample README.md from [code institute](https://codeinstitute.net/) in the  course --> Portfolio3 --> Portfolio Project Scope (version of the 20th September 2021)

 # Acknowledgments
-- My mentor, Nishant Kumar, for guiding me through the project, for giving me feedback to improve the code.
+- My mentor, Nishant Kumar, for guiding me through the project, for giving me feedback to improve the code

-- The Slack community for clarifying certain concepts, sharing tips and links.
+- The Slack community for clarifying certain concepts, sharing tips and links

-- The tutors in Code institutes for helping with the codes.
+- The tutors in Code institutes for helping with the codes